 At ntop we do our best to protect your security while providing you open-source products.
 In particular:

-- All our packages (available for CentOS and Ubuntu) are digitally signed with a PGP key that you can use to verify the integrity of our packages (you can learn more here and here).
+- All our packages (available for CentOS and Debian/Ubuntu) are digitally signed with a PGP key that you can use to verify the integrity of our packages (you can learn more here).

 - We try to write safe code, checking memory boundaries and minimising the use of administrative privileges during packet capture.